esp-rs/book/src/misc/troubleshooting.md

   error: Error loading target specification: Could not find specification for target "xtensa-esp32-espidf".
 Run `rustc --print target-list` for a list of built-in targets
 ```

-If you are encountering the previous error or a similar one, you are probably not using the proper Rust toolchain, remember that for Xtensa targets, you need to use Espressif Rust fork toolchain, there are several ways to do it:
+If you are encountering the previous error or a similar one, you are probably not using the proper Rust toolchain.
+Remember that for `Xtensa` targets, you need to use Espressif Rust fork toolchain, there are several ways to do it:
 - A [toolchain override] shorthand used on the command-line: `cargo +esp`.
 - Set `RUSTUP_TOOLCHAIN` environment variable to `esp`.
 - Set a [directory override]: `rustup override set esp`